cmilagan/loopmania/assumptions.md

 - What are the actual values of damage/defence for each entity?
 E.g., damage of sword? defence of shield? zombie damage?
 - Should items have a health level and damage stats?
 - Should the shield item reduce inflicted damage?
 Or should it simply reduce the chance of critical attack?
+- Should the Game start with the Vampire Castle and Zombie Pit already built?